 Business jet manufacturers are closely monitoring the worsening financial Asia-Pacific crisis for signs of a possible impact on booming aircraft sales.
 Gulfstream Aerospace is discussing possible deferrals of G5 deliveries to some customers in the Far East, while Raytheon Aircraft has seen a 60-70% slowdown in sales in Australia in the last 12 months.
 The largest single buyer of business aircraft--Executive Jet of Montvale, N.J.--has reassessed its international expansion plans ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Business Aircraft Sales Booming, But Asian Woes a Potential Spoiler".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Business Aircraft Sales Booming, But Asian Woes a Potential Spoiler".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.